genome/ptero-apis/workflow.md

     - The workflow cannot be validated.
         - Needed inputs not specified.
         - Invalid link.
+        - Invalid operation names: 'input connector' and 'output connector' are reserved
     - The environment variables are not complete enough (e.g. no user or PWD)

 Errors discovered after initial submission should show up in later polling of